UtrechtUniversity/animal-sounds/README.md

 - Jelle Treep (h.j.treep@uu.nl)

 ### Dataset description
-The dataset for this project contains recordings in `.wav` format at 1 minute length and at a sample rate of 48000 samples/second.
+The initial dataset for this project contains recordings in `.wav` format at 1 minute length and at a sample rate of 48000 samples/second.
 The recordings are taken at three locations in (or close to) the tropical rainforest of Cameroon and Congo:

 - Chimpanze sanctuary - Congo
 - Natural forest - Congo
 - Semi-natural Chimanze enclosures - Cameron